MarianoVilla/MercadoYa/README.md

 # Nothing to sell yet, just a work in progress.

-## (Do notice that I've removed my google-services.json and appsettings.json files, to preserve some credentials.)
+### Pst, notice that I've removed my google-services.json and appsettings.json files, to preserve some credentials.
+You'll have to add yours for the solution to actually compile.